Malaysia’s track record in protecting victims and survivors of trafficking, smuggling, and forced labour has been quite appalling.

 commits an offence and shall, on conviction, be punished with imprisonment for a term not less than three years but not exceeding twenty years, and shall also be liable to fine.

-8. New section 26L: Introducing an offence of slavery, servitude and force or compulsory labour
+8. New section 26L: Introducing an offence of slavery, servitude and forced or compulsory labour

 26L.
 Slavery, servitude and forced or compulsory labour